Sunday Worship (11:15 AM to 12:35 PM)

 Adult Fellowship Groups

-For adults there are many choices of Cantonese-speaking, English-speaking and Mandarin-speaking fellowship groups that meet at different locations and at different times.
+There are additional Cantonese-speaking, English-speaking and Mandarin-speaking fellowship groups that meet at a variety of different locations and times.

 For children from Pre-K to 5th grade, we have the AWANA Program every Friday at the Main Campus in the Taylor Building.
 The program runs from 7:30 to 9:00 PM.